Optimal CPU/GPU Temperature For Gaming

-While it’s true that there’s no one definite answer to “what’s the optimal CPU/GPU temperature for gaming?”, it’s better to keep them low and there’s always a couple of ways to achieve this.
+While it’s true that there’s no one definite answer to “what’s the optimal CPU/GPU temperature for gaming?”, as a general rule of thumb, it's always a good idea to try and keep them as low as possible.
+This will ensure performance levels are always optimized, and it will actually increase the lifespan of your hardware.

-Now that you know the average optimal CPU/GPU temperature for gaming, it’s time you track your CPU and GPUs temperatures with the tools we personally recommend and simply follow our guidelines to stay in the safe zone.
+Now that you know the average optimal CPU/GPU temperature for gaming, it’s time to track your CPU and GPU temperatures using the tools we recommend and follow the simple steps to stay within the safe zone.